Showcase

 My Role

-I led product and design across the MVP, working with squads distributed across Canada, Pakistan, and Brazil.
-My role wasn’t just to design flows or prioritize a backlog, it was to create the systems and frameworks that allowed the team to move quickly, stay aligned, and build something coherent.
+I led product and design across the MVP, working with distributed squads across Canada, Pakistan, and Brazil.
+The work covered defining the marketplace mechanics, translating them into a coherent product system, and creating the frameworks that let the team move fast and stay aligned.

 1. Videos & Profiles: gave us the social foundation, TikTok-style feed, profile pages, engagement.